tylergneill/skrutable/manual.md

 This is the default behavior for transliterating to Indic scripts in `skrutable`.
 In the code, the regular expressions governing this can be found in `virAma_avoidance.py`, and the overall setting can be toggled in `config.py`.

+# sandhi and compound splitting

+For splitting Sanskrit text into its individual words, both breaking compounds and dissolving sandhi, the powerful neural-network tool of Hellwig and Nehrdich, [Sanskrit Sandhi and Compound Splitter](https://github.com/OliverHellwig/sanskrit/tree/master/papers/2018emnlp), has been producing good and usable results since its 2018 release, even without re-training the model (examples: [here](https://github.com/tylergneill/pramana-nlp/tree/master/3_text_doc_and_word_segmented) and [here](https://github.com/sebastian-nehrdich/gretil-quotations)), but it has not been accessible for most users (being command-line only and requiring setup of `Python 3.5` and `TensorFlow 1.x`).
+Now, however, `skrutable` provides a wrapper, accessible through its online interface, for easily applying the pre-trained model while also preserving original sentence length and punctuation.

 # using the code